Unit 1 – Experience the uniqueness of organic farming

 Farm visits where children can taste products right from the field can also contribute to health.
 Considerations on health have led to a doubling of the number of school garden projects in American schools from 2006 to 2012.
-When children and youth have a chance to develop a relationship to the origin of food through active participation, both eating habits and physical education are involved (influenced).
+When children and youth have a chance to develop a relationship to the origin of food through active participation, both eating habits and physical fitness are influenced

 Farm visits are local excursions in nature and a welcome change from learning in the classroom.
 With an appeal to all of the senses and bodily participation, learning makes long lasting impressions, an aspect of visits on organic farms that leads to the next question.